kanerogers/clipper/README.md

 > **NOTE:** This prototype is now complete and will not see any further work!
 It remains archived for anyone interested in poking around.
+>
+> If you'd like to follow updates on the game's development, head on over to [our website](https://adequate.games/)!

 # clipper
 A game about paperclips.